- UNDP around the world

 - News Centre

-Life expectancy at birth (Source: Human Development Report 2012)
+Life expectancy at birth (Human Development Report 2014)

-Percentage of women among MPs in the National Assembly of Serbia (NARS 2013)
+Percentage of women MPs (National Assembly of the Republic of Serbia 2014)

 % of energy generated from renewable sources in final energy consumption (Ministry of Energy)